jeeshan12/ECommerceAutomation/README.md

 * [Docker](https://www.docker.com/) : **If you need to run tests on Dockerised container , you will be needing Docker needs to be installed on the system you are executing the tests**.
 * [VisualStudio](https://code.visualstudio.com/download) **(optional)** : **This tool is completely optional.
 You can use terminal as well to run the automated tests**.
 * [Chrome]() : **Lastest version of chrome browser installed on the machine you are going to execute the tests.
 If chrome is already installed , please make sure that you have updated version of chrome.
 You can check this by going to Help -> About Google Chrome in the browser.**
+* [Parallel Execution]() - I would prefer to do the parallel execution in case if you are executing more than one spec.
+Otherwise certain time if you executing different tests on same browser, some data might cache and you will end up having some issues with test.
+Parallel tests will assign tests to separate thread id and does the execution for us.
+Even if you want to execute a single test please put f before describe block like  `fdescribe`.

 ## Framework
 Below libraries are used to automate the web browsers